wallacebrf/Synology-to-TrueNAS/README.md

 I was using a Synology DVA3219 with an attached DX517 expansion unit.
 This unit is running 4x WD Purple drives for Surveillance Station and has 5x drives for PLEX media.
 I had another DS920 with 3x 1.92TB SSD for running PLEX itself.
 Finally I had a DS920+ with an attached DX517 expansion unit.
 This has 9x drives for PLEX media, backups, docker containers, my home web interfaces and automation and all of my docker container.

-It is obvious from the details above that I was a big Synology user however with the details of the new 2025 models and their restrictive HDD policies, and dissapoitment in their limited hadrware specs caused me to look else where.
+It is obvious from the details above that I was a big Synology user however with the details of the new 2025 models and their restrictive HDD policies, and disappointment in their limited hardware specs caused me to look else where.
 Synology has indicated that it is possible to move existing drives from a pre-2025 unit to a 2025 unit and the drives will work.
 Based on community discussion that has been proven to be true.
 However if any of those drives fail, unless you use the great script https://github.com/007revad/Synology_HDD_db, replacement drives must be Synology brand.

 With this news I decided to move away from Synology and I am moved to TrueNAS Community (SCALE) on a 45-Drives HL15 (1.0) with: